hikaru-shindo/gitops-playground/README.md

 ### flux:init

-Initialise sample repositories in SCM manager for FluxCD and configure the operator to pull those changes.
+Configure FluxCD with the sample repositories from Gitea to apply the desired state to the cluster.
+**Warning** Do not apply at the same time as ArgoCD - this could cause things to break.

 |Parameter|Default|
 |--|--|